-The stated goal of the Saskatchewan Geological Society's Highway Map Committee was "to produce a Geological Highway Map for Saskatchewan, which will further the understanding and appreciation of Earth's history, Saskatchewan's geology and the mineral industry amongst students and the general public".
+The stated goal of the Highway Map Committee was "to produce a Geological Highway Map for Saskatchewan, which will further the understanding and appreciation of Earth's history, Saskatchewan's geology and the mineral industry amongst students and the general public".
 Yet even professional geoscientists should find this colourful map useful and interesting.

 The "north" side of the map covers 110-54° latitude and features the bedrock geology of the Precambrian Shield.
 The "south" side, between 55° and the Canada-US border, displays the surficial geology and bedrock geology where exposed.